 Renfrewshire

 § This page gives an overview of the Renfrewshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Renfrewshire borders Glasgow to the west and includes the town of Paisley, known for its textile heritage and as a cultural centre.
 The area has strong transport links via Glasgow Airport and is a mix of urban, suburban, and rural communities.

-The administrative boundary of Renfrewshire can be viewed on OpenStreetMap: District Boundary of Renfrewshire.
+The administrative boundary of Renfrewshire can also be viewed on OpenStreetMap: District Boundary of Renfrewshire.

 Key Facts about Renfrewshire